Fastlane-LLC/.github/.github/pull_request_template.md

 - [ ] Requires xAPI updates
 - [ ] Requires infrastructure changes
 - [ ] Requires new environment variables (please list)

+**Please remember to assign the PR for review to someone, and drop them a line in Slack!**